 How Common Ss HPV?

 Approximately 20 million people are diagnosed with HPV at this moment.
-At least 50 percent of sexually active men and women acquire a genital HPV infection at some point in their lives especially those sexually active.
-By the age of 50, at least 80 percent of women will have acquired genital HPV infection and about 2 million Americans get a new genital HPV infection each year.
+At least 50 percent of sexually active men and women acquire a genital HPV infection at some point in their lives.
+By the age of 50, at least 80 percent of women will have acquired a genital HPV infection and about 2 million Americans get a new genital HPV infection each year.

-The types of HPV that infect the genital area can spread primarily through genital contact.
+The types of HPV that infect the genital area can spread primarily through genital contact — either vaginal, anal, or oral sex with someone who has the virus.
 Most HPV infections have no signs or symptoms.
 Therefore, while unaware that they are infected, people can transmit the virus to a sex partner.
 Rarely, a pregnant woman can pass HPV to her baby during vaginal delivery, but the baby will very rarely develop warts in the throat or voice box.
+[1,2]

 Most women get diagnosed with HPV based on abnormal Pap tests.
 A Pap test is the primary cancer-screening tool for cervical cancer or pre-cancerous changes in the cervix.
 Many of these pre-cancerous changes relate to HPV.
 In addition, a specific test is available to detect HPV DNA in women, and it is a commonly used diagnostic method in women with mild Pap test abnormalities.
 The results of HPV DNA testing can help health care providers decide if further tests or treatments are necessary for the infection.
 On the other hand, no HPV tests are available for men.